iambrunoromano/design-patterns/README.md

 # Creational Design Patterns
+The aim of this simple repository is to provide a clear code-based explanation of the major Design Patterns.

+Each Design Pattern is briefly described and an example of it is presented.
+The language used is Java.

+Methods implementation and attribute values are skip to leave the code readable.

 ## Abstract Factory
 The Abstract Factory design pattern provides and easy way to create families of related objects without specifying their concrete classes.